THE LAND OF MORAL AMBIGUITY: HOLLYWOOD & THE HAYS CODE

 Any sexual act considered perverted, including any suggestion of same sex relationships, sex, or romance, was ruled out.

-Thus, during the Golden Age of Hollywood, the PCA scrutinized and censored, everything coming out of Hollywood and put it’s seal on each movie released.
+Thus, during the Golden Age of Hollywood, the PCA scrutinized and censored, everything coming out of Hollywood and put its seal on each movie released.
 The Hollywood executives preferred to call it “self-regulation” and feared that censorship by the PCA would be even worse if they tampered with the creative ‘source’ of their product.
-Because of the studios’ defiance, Roman Catholics formed the National Legion of Decency, which became an influential group who would put Hollywood’s transgressions through the ordeal, of boycotts, picketing theaters, urging Catholics not to patronize these immoral movies or fall “under the pain of sin”, being met by hoards of angry protestors at the gates of the studio.
+Because of the studios’ defiance, Roman Catholics formed the National Legion of Decency, which became an influential group that would put Hollywood’s transgressions through the ordeal, of boycotts, picketing theaters, urging Catholics not to patronize these immoral movies or fall “under the pain of sin”, being met by hoards of angry protestors at the gates of the studio.
 Now religious groups and other moral traditionalists began a warlike campaign for the government to regulate what was shown on the screen.

 Mae West: She Done Him Wrong 1933

-Also government officials were bent on making gay people invisible from cinematic narratives and the United States Supreme Court handed down the ruling that filmmakers were not protected by the First Amendment in the matter of free speech.
+Also, government officials were bent on making gay people invisible from cinematic narratives and the United States Supreme Court handed down the ruling that filmmakers were not protected by the First Amendment in the matter of free speech.
 They considered Hollywood to be a powerful mechanism that to exploit ‘sinful’ behavior on the screen and influence American audiences.
-This laid the ground work for local governments that could weigh in and ban films from their theaters, if they considered them immoral.
+This laid the groundwork for local governments that could weigh in and ban films from their theaters if they considered them immoral.
 Hollywood could not afford to lose money at the box office from governmental authorities, by negative publicity, or from the threatening boycotts by rabid church groups.

 Motion pictures could be regulated and run out of town by cities, states, and by ominous extension, the federal government.